living with autism: my routines, challenges, and small comforts.

 work and routine.

 For about five years, I stayed at the same remote position because it felt safe.
-Having never worked at another company, I struggled with the idea of leaving for a place where I might be valued and paid a wage that would allow me to eat more than just a meal a day.
+Having never worked at another company, I struggled with the idea of leaving for a place where I might be valued and paid a wage that would allow me to eat more than one meal a day.
 Given my financial struggles, part of me wanted to leave.
-But I was also afraid of the risk of being employed at a new place where I might be more likely to be fired.
+But I was also afraid of the risk of being employed somewhere new where I might be more likely to be fired.
 Stability felt better than uncertainty, especially when I was already stretched thin financially and emotionally.

 Autism isn’t one thing, such as a single trait or stereotype.
-From my personal experience, autism has been a mix of literal thinking, comfort in routine, struggling in groups, ADHD traits, sensory differences, and anxieties I can’t always dismiss.
+From my experience, it’s a mix of literal thinking, comfort in routine, struggling in groups, ADHD traits, sensory differences, and anxieties I can’t always dismiss.
 But it’s also shaped who I am today.

 Comments